gabapcia/blockwatch/internal/chainstream/README.md

 ### 5. Workflow Diagram

-Below is a detailed Mermaid diagram illustrating the workflow of the chainwatch package, focusing on the process of subscribing to blockchain networks, processing blocks, handling errors, and delivering data to consumers.
+Below is a detailed Mermaid diagram illustrating the workflow of the chainstream package, focusing on the process of subscribing to blockchain networks, processing blocks, handling errors, and delivering data to consumers.

 ```mermaid
 graph TD